omarcostahamido/quantum-music-playground/README.md

 # Quantum Music Playground 0.95 Tutorial
 ## Summary

-see website version here: https://omarcostahamido.github.io/quantum-music-playground/ Playground for composing music using quantum states.
+Note: open this readme as the webpage version to see the videos: https://omarcostahamido.github.io/quantum-music-playground/ Playground for composing music using quantum states.
 Implemented as a Max for Live device in Ableton Live 11, and includes a MicroQiskit quantum simulator.
 Free, open source, Apache 2.0 licensed.
 Developed by James L. Weaver, [@JavaFXpert on Twitter](https://twitter.com/JavaFXpert).

 ![Quantum Music Playground screenshot](./images/v095/qmp_0_95_screenshot.png)